What about after my return home? Who will remove my stitches?

 How do I care for my incision?

 You will spend the 24-36 hours post op under the care of the nurses and doctors at the hospital, and they will tend your incision during this critical period of time.
 Once you are released from the hospital, you will be given antibiotics, pain meds, and instructions for taking care of your incision.
 Caring for your incision should not be a problem if you follow the doctors instructions.
-See the page below for detailed instructions.
+See the page below for details.

 Incision Care